By: Bart Baesens, Seppe vanden Broucke

 The betweenness measures the extent to which a node lies on the shortest paths connecting any two nodes in the network.
 This can be interpreted as the extent to which information passes through this node.
 A node with a high betweenness possibly connects communities (i.e., subgraphs in the network) with each other.
 This is depicted in the figure below:

 In the figure, the shaded node connects the three communities with each other and has the highest betweenness.
 If this node is “infected” by fraud from one community, fraud can easily pass on towards the other communities.
 One option is, for example, to remove this node from the network to prevent that fraud contaminates the other communities.
-Let gjk be the number of shortest paths between node and node k, and gjk(vi) the number of shortest paths between node and node that pass through node, then the betweenness becomes
+Let gjk be the number of shortest paths between node j and node k, and gjk(vi) the number of shortest paths between node j and node k that pass through node, then the betweenness becomes